This week's PBS Feature Album is Totally Right by Naarm/Melbourne-based Afro-synth duo Wrong Way Up.

 Wrong Way Up comprises vocalists/songwriters Emmanuela Degery and Andrew Phillips.
 Degery (a gospel singer originally from South Sudan) showcases the power, resilience and unmistakable resonance of the female African voice, while Phillips – a seasoned performer and DJ – weaves vintage synthesizers and drum machines through energetic, pulsating grooves.

-Tune in all this week to hear tracks from Totally Right, and PBS Members have the chance to win a copy of the album: simply email your name and membership number to before midnight Sunday March 2.
+Tune in all this week to hear tracks from Totally Right, and PBS Members have the chance to win a digital copy of the album: simply email your name and membership number to before midnight Sunday March 2.

 Not a PBS Member?
 Join now!